Want the perfect workout program?Take Quiz

 It’s important to note that the energy surplus of bulking is done to maximize weight gains to generally prevent excess muscle loss when cutting.
 Therefore, overeating itself does not solely contribute to muscle gains.

 Let’s explore a few more components of bulking, then move on to the food!

-Bulking isn’t just as simple as eating whatever you want.
+Bulking isn’t just as simple as eating whatever you want like you would when consuming a cheat meal.
 It almost is, but you can set yourself up for failure if you aren’t taking the proper steps to get big.